Towards mitigation of apparent tension between nuclear physics and astrophysical observations by improved modeling of neutron star matter: Bayesian methodology

-{\textit{\textbf{Bayesian parameter estimation.}}} We apply the Bayesian methodology developed in Refs.~\cite{Raithel:2017ity,Raithel:2018apj} to the neutron star data, summarized in the following.
-In GW observations, the chirp mass $\mathcal{M}_c$ and the effective tidal deformability $\widetilde{\Lambda}$, which is a mass weighted combination of two deformabilities for the given system carry the information about the EoS.
-Given the high-precision measurement of the chirp mass in GW observations, we fix it to the observed median value and use it to generate a set of binary neutron star systems within the allowed range of mass-ratios, which was also determined by observations.
-For the NICER observations, the mass-radius posterior of the sources obtained by pulse-profile modelling directly provide the information of the EoS.
-Therefore the posterior of the EoS parameters can be written as,
+We discuss the Bayesian methodology that is used in this work to construct the posteriors of the EoS parameters of NSs by combining astrophysical data from PSR J0740+6620, GW170817, GW190425, and NICER observations.
+Our Bayesian methodology is similar to some previous works~\cite{Lackey-2015,Landry:2020vaw,Raaijmakers:2019dks}.
+In GW observations, the chirp mass $\mathcal{M}_c$ and the effective tidal deformability $\widetilde{\Lambda}$ (which is a mass-weighted combination of the deformabilities of the two components of a binary) carry information about the EoS.
+For the NICER observations, the mass-radius posterior of the sources obtained by pulse-profile modelling directly provide information about the EoS.
+Therefore, the posterior of the EoS parameters can be written as,